 “I Became a Star when I Slapped Rita Hayworth.”

-Exciting stuff, right??
-As I mentioned in my intro post to Glenn last week, Gilda was basically the film that put him on the map.
-Hollywood “discovered” Glenn after Gilda.
-Or really, Hollywood rediscovered Glenn after Gilda.
-Remember, Ford had been making films for eight years before his turn as Johnny Farrell.
-Putting his career on hold to serve in World War II had postponed Glenn’s ascent to stardom, but in 1946, with the success of Gilda with Rita Hayworth, and then A Stolen Life with Bette Davis, Glenn officially became a star.
-Glenn himself once said about Gilda and the boost it was to his career,
+Ford had been making films for eight years before his turn as Johnny Farrell.
+Putting his career on hold to serve in World War II further postponed Glenn’s ascent to stardom, but 1946 proved his lucky year, with both Gilda with Rita Hayworth, and A Stolen Life with Bette Davis, proving his star power.

 “I became a star when I slapped Rita Hayworth.”

 Yes, Glenn Ford slaps Rita Hayworth across the face in Gilda.
 It was all part of Glenn’s new masculine, tough guy image.